 Prerequisite: HIS 178 or permission of instructor.
-(Dual listed with AFR 201).
-An historical continuation of the History of the Black Woman, from 1900 to the Post World War II Era, the decade of the 1990's and the contemporary scene.
+(Dual listed with AFR 201)

+An historical continuation of the History of the Black Woman, from 1900 to the Post World War II Era, the decade of the 1990s and the contemporary scene.
 Emphasis centers on her problems, roles and experiences in America, her changing role in the workplace, church, professions and society and the current Black Feminist Thought in the New Black Feminist Movement.

-Health, Disease and Western History.....
-3 cr.
+HIS 180 alternate years Health, Disease and Western History.....3 cr.